Nambikwaran languages

 The Nambikwaran languages are a language family of half a dozen languages, all spoken in the state of Mato Grosso in Brazil.
 They have traditionally been considered dialects of a single language, but at least three of them are mutually unintelligible.

+The total number of speakers is estimated to be about 1,000, with Nambikwara proper being 80% of that number.
+Most Nambikwara are monolingual but some young men speak Portuguese.
+Especially the men of the Sabanê group are trilingual, speaking both Portuguese and Mamainde.